Scouting in Maine

-Boy Scouts of America
+Scouting America

 History

 Boy Scouting started early in Maine, with two local councils in operation by February 1915.
-The first second class council was in operation by 1916, and by 1917 three second class councils existed, in Auburn, Bath and Saco.
+The first second-class council was in operation by 1916, and by 1917, three second-class councils existed in Auburn, Bath, and Saco.
 South Portland Council began in 1918, as did Waterville Council, but that council apparently only existed for a year.
-Bangor, Old Town and Portland Councils were begun in 1919 in those localities, while in that same year Auburn, Bath and Saco's councils all ceased to exist.
+Bangor, Old Town, and Portland Councils were started in 1919 in those localities, while in that same year, Auburn, Bath, and Saco's councils all ceased to exist.
 Old Town's council ceased to exist in 1920, while Oxford County Council (#219) was formed, with its headquarters in South Paris, Maine.

 In 1921, South Portland Council ceased to exist, while a new one, Biddeford & Saco Council, blossomed once again in Saco.
 Bangor Council opened Camp Roosevelt, believed to be the first council camp in Maine, the same year.
 Portland Council changed its name to Cumberland County Council in 1922, no doubt reflecting its expansion beyond the city of Portland (Portland Council had probably absorbed South Portland Council's troops upon its demise the previous year).
-No organizational changes appear to have occurred in 1923, but big changes would occur the next year.
+No organizational changes appeared in 1923, but big changes would happen the following year.

 In 1924, the leaders of Bangor Council took a step similar to that taken by Portland Council in 1922; they changed the council's name to one more reflective of the region served—Penobscot Council—with the change effective at the New Year.
-Meanwhile, Scouting in the Saco area again took a down turn, with Biddeford & Saco Council ceasing to exist.
+Meanwhile, Scouting in the Saco area again took a downturn, with Biddeford & Saco Council ceasing to exist.
 Oxford County Council also ceased to exist in 1924.